Compulsed/serverless-aurora-graphql-starter/README.md

 - Why VPC / Database was defined in Serverless.yml vs another file (simplicity)

 ## Improvements
-- Clean up unused dependencies
+- [ ] Clean up unused dependencies
-- Improve how logging is done
+- [ ] Improve how logging is done
-- Consider automatic CloudWatch dashboard generation
+- [ ] Consider automatic CloudWatch dashboard generation
-- Be more specific about the differences between using Knex & Data API
+- [ ] Be more specific about the differences between using Knex & Data API
+- [ ] Adding in testing (jest)
+- [ ] dding in linting

 ### Challenges with existing solution: